SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 ## How it works

+To get the best possible reesults in "Race Center", the Virtual Race Engineer as well as the Virtual Race Strategist must be enabled in your configuration.
+Jona will take care of the pitstops and the corresponding data like tyre pressures, fuel level, etc. and Cato is responsible to acquire all performance related telemetry data and the critical knowledge about the performance of your oppenents.
 When you start a team session as described above, Jona and Cato will act and behave as in a single driver session, though you might notice subtle differences.
 For example, a new driver will be greated by the assistants after a driver swap or a returning driver will get a warm welcome.
 But the important differences are all below the waterline.

   1. Handover of the Knowledgebase